 As a high school student, now is the time to learn how to avoid becoming a statistic.
+Understanding the types of student loans available to you, how interest accrues and what you can expect out of student loan repayment are all important factors to consider before you even borrow a loan.
 Read on to learn some of the ABCs of student loans, and how to not let them weigh down your financial future.

 Student Loan Types

-Federal Loans: federal loans are funded by the federal government.
-Interest rates are fixed (and comparatively fair) and set annually every July.
-Also available in many cases are income-driven repayment plans and deferment or forbearance options in the case of life changes such as sudden loss of a job or other roadblocks to repayment .
+Federal student loans are funded by the federal government.
+Interest rates are fixed (and comparatively fair) and are set annually by Congress every July.
+Also available in many cases are income-driven repayment plans and deferment or forbearance options in the case of life changes such as sudden loss of a job or other roadblocks to repayment.

 The following are the federal student loan options offered: